ccynth1a/Arch_Setup_Wizard/README.md

 # Arch_Setup_Wizard
 This repo contains a basic setup script and files for a minimal arch setup.
 Should run on basically anything, mostly for portable work

+# NOTE: THE INSTALL SCRIPT IS CURRENTLY WORK IN PROGRESS, I HAVENT COMMITED THE FIRST VERSION SINCE ITS NOT IN A FUNCTIONAL STATE

 # Installation
 ```sh
 git clone https://github.com/ccynth1a/Arch_Setup_Wizard.git